Can I Get Sued for a Negative Online Review?

 Content Guidelines May Give Companies More Leeway to Remove Content

-If they could, most businesses would probably take down negative reviews.
-And sometimes they can.
-Most social media platforms have terms of service and content guidelines that uphold free speech but prohibit offensive, harassing, or derogatory comments.
+If they could, most businesses would probably take down all negative reviews.
+Sometimes they can.
+Most social media platforms have terms of service and content guidelines that prohibit offensive, harassing, or derogatory comments.

 What do I do next?